impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 I've never heard of "magic comments" before.
 Does this imply that this comment isn't *just* a comment, but is in fact picked up by an interpreter too?

-After a quick search of the codebase for "provide rbenv completions", it looks like [the answer is yes](https://github.com/rbenv/rbenv/blob/d604acb78aeba583be95f08d45eeae430372beb9/libexec/rbenv-completions#L23).
+After a quick search of the codebase for "provide rbenv completions", it looks like [the answer is yes](https://github.com/rbenv/rbenv/blob/d604acb78aeba583be95f08d45eeae430372beb9/libexec/rbenv-completions#L23){:target="_blank" rel="noopener"}.
 I don't want to get too in the weeds now, so I add it to my list of questions to answer later.

 But I still have my larger question of why we're `echo`ing the names of different shells here, along with the `--no-rehash` flag and the `-` symbol.